Meta-Transfer Derm-Diagnosis: Exploring Few-Shot Learning and Transfer Learning for Skin Disease Classification in Long-Tail Distribution: Related Works

 \subsection{Transfer Learning for Medical Image Domain}

-In deep learning, a powerful transfer learning method involves adapting a pre-trained model for a new task, commonly referred to as fine-tuning (FT).
-Models that have been pre-trained on extensive datasets have demonstrated superior generalization performance compared to models initialized randomly \cite{erhan2010does}.
-Various techniques are employed to facilitate the transfer of knowledge between different source-target domains \cite{he2017mask, huang2017speed, ying2018transfer, zamir2018taskonomy}.
+In deep learning, transfer learning involves adapting a pre-trained model for a new task, commonly referred to as fine-tuning (FT).
+Models pre-trained on large datasets have shown superior generalization compared to randomly initialized ones \cite{erhan2010does}.
+Various techniques facilitate the transfer of knowledge between source and target domains \cite{he2017mask, huang2017speed, ying2018transfer, zamir2018taskonomy}.

-Transfer learning (TL) is frequently applied in addressing the classification problem of skin diseases.
-For instance, \cite{mahbod2020transfer} aimed to improve performance on the ISIC2018 dataset by using ISIC2016 and ISIC2017 as source datasets and EfficientNetB0/B1, SeReNext50 as backboned models. \cite{qin2020gan} performed transfer from the ImageNet dataset to the ISIC2018 dataset using ResNet50.
-Similarly, \cite{liu2020automatic} employed ImageNet, ResNet, and DenseNet architectures for transfer to the ISIC2017 dataset. \cite{mahbod2019fusing}, with a similar objective, experimented with the VGG16 architecture.
-A common inference drawn from these studies is that the use of transfer learning, particularly when ImageNet or various dermatological datasets are used as source datasets and supported by architectures like ResNet or DenseNet, contributes significantly to addressing this problem.
-A more comprehensive literature discussion is provided in \cite{atasever2023comprehensive}.
+For skin disease classification, transfer learning is widely used.
+Architectures such as EfficientNet, ResNet, and DenseNet, typically pre-trained on ImageNet or dermatological datasets, have been transferred to datasets like ISIC2017 and ISIC2018 \cite{mahbod2020transfer, qin2020gan, liu2020automatic, mahbod2019fusing}, demonstrating notable performance gains in data-scarce scenarios.
+A more comprehensive discussion is provided in \cite{atasever2023comprehensive}.

-In addition to traditional learning methods, transfer learning has also been explored in the Few-Shot Learning (FSL) domain for the classification problem of skin diseases.
-For instance, the MetaMed study \cite{singh2021metamed}, working with FSL algorithms on the ISIC2018 dataset, compared and interpreted the results of models trained through TL with their proposed method.
-In this process, they employed a shallow-layered architecture in the TL model and conducted training using only base classes.
-In contrast, as indicated in the literature, we adapted the MobileNet and DenseNet architectures to the Few-Shot Learning domain by utilizing pre-trained weights from ImageNet.
-We discussed detailed comparison results in Section \ref{sec:SOTA}.
+Beyond conventional supervised pretraining, recent advances in self-supervised learning (SSL) have introduced novel mechanisms for learning transferable and robust representations without labels.
+In few-shot skin disease classification, studies such as MetaMed \cite{singh2021metamed} explored episodic training with data augmentation, using shallow architectures and transfer learning on ISIC2018.
+In contrast, our approach leverages deeper architectures to enhance feature representation, aiming to better capture the complexity of rare skin disease patterns.